Skip to main content

 Why Choose Our Community in the Heart of the District of Columbia?

-On site, there’s so much to do!.
+On site, there’s so much to do!
 We have our own theater where we bring in both movies and entertainers all year long.
-You can also enjoy strikes and spares at our bowling center, stretch those muscles in our exercise classes, go for the 8-ball in the corner pocket at one of our pool tournaments, or get outside and enjoy a round of golf on our 9-hole course or play pickleball with your mates!
+You can also enjoy strikes and spares at our bowling center, stretch those muscles in our exercise classes, go for the 8-ball in the corner pocket at one of our pool tournaments, enjoy a round of golf on our 9-hole course or play pickleball with your friends!

 Washington Campus